 Until you've seen the difference, it's hard to explain why the Land Cruiser is such a superior vehicle.
 When you ask people, you'll hear answers like "Well, I dunno... they're just way overbuilt", or "they just build them better."

 The truth is, there are so many little nuances that it's hard to come up with a neat way to package them.
 The turn radius, the torque, the departure and approach angles, the stock articulation and "flex", and, for lack of a better word, the resilience of these vehicles is remarkable.
-Add in center diff locks, frame-on-body, and an overbuilt frame and powerplant and you've got something that'll get you where you want to go for years to come.
+Add in clocking differentials, frame-on-body, and an overbuilt frame and powerplant and you've got something that'll get you where you want to go for years to come.

-We try and be unbiased when reviewing things, but insofar as stock vehicles go, the Land Cruiser is widely considered to be one of the best "out of the box" wheelers there is.
+We try and be unbiased when reviewing things, but insofar as stock vehicles go, the Land Cruiser is widely considered to be one of the best "out of the box" go-anywhere vehicles made.
 That's important to me because I'm not looking for a rock-crawler; my goal is to have a truck built around the ISG principle of being ready for emergencies by getting out for fun when times are good.

 Is it Legal/Is it hard to drive on the wrong side?